Security

 - Configure rate limiting appropriate for your traffic

-- Review exposed Docker ports — only app:3000 should be public
+SOKETI_PORT,MEILI_PORT,RUSTFS_CONSOLE_PORT) - Review exposed Docker ports — only intentionally public app/realtime endpoints should be reachable

 - Set up log rotation to prevent disk exhaustion